GOP Rep. Steil Introduces Trump-Backed Bill to Ban Lawmakers From Prediction Markets

 Steil Prediction Market Proposal Could Face Uphill Fight

-Steil’s proposal to ban members of Congress and their employees from trading on electoral, political and policy-tied event contracts has the support of Speaker Mike Johnson (R-LA) and President Trump, but getting the pitch to the president’s desk could be a tall order.
+Steil’s proposal to ban members of Congress and their employees from trading on electoral, political and policy-tied event contracts has the support of Speaker Mike Johnson (R-LA) and President Trump but getting the pitch to the president’s desk could be a tall order.

-Some political observers are already speculating that by tying the provision to a broader bill aimed at clamping down on trading of individual stocks by members of Congress, Steil’s pitch could falter.
 Democrats are balking at the comprehensive stock trading legislation because it doesn’t pertain to the president.
 Their opposition comes after the president’s money managers conducted more than 3,600 first-quarter transactions across a slew of securities.

-The Senate already embraced a rules change that bars members and their employees from trading on yes/no exchanges.
+The Senate already embraced a rule change that bars members and their employees from trading on yes/no exchanges.
 Steil’s Stop Lawmakers from Predicting Act requires Senate passage and given the upper chamber’s prior movement on the issue, there may be bipartisan support for the bill there, provided it’s detached from the stock trading bill.

-Steil’s bill proposes fining offenders $2,000 or 10% of the transaction size, whichever is greater, along with the net profit from the trade.
 His bill says members can’t “use their Members’ Representational Allowance, Senate personnel and office expense account, or political contributions or donations to pay the fine.”

-Congress Honing in on Prediction Market Trading
+Congress Homing in on Prediction Market Trading

 Amid scandals, some allegedly tied to the White House, involving insider trading on prediction markets, Congress is increasingly paying attention.
-There’s emerging bipartisan support to prohibit members and staff from dealing in policy and political derivatives
+There’s emerging bipartisan support to prohibit members and staff from dealing in policy and political derivatives.

 Some members have taken office-specific steps, proclaiming prediction market as no-go zones for themselves and their employees.
 For Steil, it’s a matter of increasing trust between Congress and voters.

 “The American people deserve to know their Member of Congress is not profiting off insider information.
 The Stop Lawmakers from Predicting Act ensures that cannot happen,” said Steil in a statement.
-“This legislation is critical to restoring the public’s trust in their elected officials.
-Lawmakers should be writing policy, not wagering on its outcome.”